tomcohen13/AI-Squid-Game/README.md

 - **Read-only:** `ComputerAI.py`.
 This  inherits  from  `BaseAI`.
 The `getMove()` function  returns  a random computer action that is a tuple (x, y) indicating the location they decide to move.
 Similarly, the getTrap() function is where they *desire* to place the trap to (recall this is subject to chance).
 - **Writable:** `IntelligentAgent.py`.
 You will code in this file.
 The `IntelligentAgent` class should inherit from `BaseAI`.
 The getMove() function to implement must return a tuple that indicates the player’s new location.
 This must be a valid move, given the traps on the board as well as the size of the board.
 Likewise, the `getTrap()` method is for you to implement and must return a tuple of the *desired* position for the trap.
 This is also where your player-optimizing logic lives and is executed.
 Feel free to create sub-modules for this file to use, and include any sub-modules in your submission.
 - **Read-only:** `BaseDisplayer.py` and `Displayer.py`.
 These print the grid.
 To test your code, execute the game manager like so:$ python3 GameManager.py

+To simulate the game, run `python3 Game.py`.
+Initially, the game is set so that to "dumb" ComputerAI player will play against each other.
+Change that by instantiating and using Player AI instead.

 ## 4. Grading